jambolo/advent_of_code_2020/README.md

 Probably could have optimized, but there is no need.
 Waiting to get to some meaty vector reduction puzzles that can show the power of julia.

 ### Day 9
-One annoyance with julia is that there are many library names in the global namespace that cannot be used for variable names.
-Names like *sum* and *count* are sometimes unavailable.
+One annoyance with julia is that there are **many** library names in the global namespace that sometimes (for reasons that are not clear to me) will collide with local names.

+### Day 10
+Finally, a puzzle with a little bit of a challenge.
+Is there a way to create a Dict element initialized to 0 simply by referencing it?
+I could avoid having to use haskey() to know if I need to create the entry first.